immunefi-team/forge-poc-templates/.github/CONTRIBUTING.md

 ### Creating Pull Requests (PRs)

 As a contributor, you are expected to fork this repository, work on your own fork and then submit pull requests.
 The pull requests will be reviewed and eventually merged into the main repo.
 See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo/) for how this works.
+Additionally, contributors are required to sign a [CLA](./CLA.md) before their changes can be reviewed and accepted.

 ### A typical workflow